The Postgraduate Research Support Scheme (PRSS) provides University funding to attend conferences, support your fieldwork or specialist services.

 You can obtain funding for use of specialist services, a visit to use specialist facilities or learning specialist techniques.
 Expenses are directly related to your research and beyond what’s provided by your school or department.

 You can obtain funding for field expenses related to your research.
 Funding cannot be used for infrastructure costs normally covered by your school or department.

-Funding is available for items that are essential to your research, but are not normally available or are difficult to obtain at the University.
+Funding is available for items that are essential to your research, but which are not normally available or are difficult to obtain at the University.